 More information and the application process for the Integrated Chemistry/Biology sequence can be found here.
 Please note that the Integrated Chemistry/Biology sequence requires a commitment during interim so it is not possible to do both Great Con and the Integrated Chemistry/Biology sequence.

-The results of the placement exam and information on your high school background enable us to recommend the most appropriate beginning chemistry level for you.
+The results of the chemistry survey and information on your high school background enable us to recommend the most appropriate beginning chemistry level for you.
 Placements work as follows:

 Placement notation Student registration